 Field-hunting tip

-Look in agpaitic pegmatites and alkaline igneous complexes country — that is the host setting where elpidite typically forms.
+Look in agpaitic pegmatites and alkaline igneous complexes country, the host setting where elpidite typically forms.
 If you start seeing eudialyte, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals, radiating fibrous masses habit, so train your eye for that shape before scanning the outcrop.